dsaharov/psychojs-server/README.md

 If you get a *missing resource error*, make sure that the *html folder* contains a folder called *resources*, and that this folder contains all the resources you use in your PsychoPy study.

+**Running studies**

+When you first create a study, it will show up as *inactive* and will not accept subjects.
+You can activate it on the manage page for the specific study.
+Active studies can be deactivated on this same page.

+If the server is set to deny unauthorized access to studies, you can give a subject access to one session of a study by generating an *invite code* from the study's manage page.
+The option will give you a URL with the code already entered, which you can then send to the subject.

+NOTE: Deactivating a study will revoke all of its current invite codes.